M.A.T. Program FAQ

 What is Medication Assisted Treatment?

-Medication Assisted Treatment is a program available at Recovery Services of Northwest Ohio that utilizes medication including Suboxone, ReVia and Vivitrol along with intensive individual group and individual therapy to help people who have addictions to opiate pain medications and Heroin.
+Medication Assisted Treatment is a program available at Recovery Services of Northwest Ohio that utilizes medication including Suboxone, ReVia, and Vivitrol along with intensive group and individual therapy to help people who have addictions to opiate pain medications, heroin, and alcohol.

 What is the process for Medication Assisted Treatment?